 This journal uses double-blind peer review, i.e. names of referees and authors are not revealed to each other, throughout the review process.
 Since the reviewers do not know who the author of the article is, the article succeeds or fails on its own merit.

 However, editorials, letters to the editor, book reviews, conference calls, announcements and other types of similar information don’t count as articles, so they are not refereed.
-Every submitted scholarly paper should contain abstract(s), introduction (literature review), methodology, results, conclusion, and references.
+Every submitted scholarly paper should contain abstract(s), introduction (literature review), methodology, results, discussion, conclusion, and references.
 This is a prerequisite for the article being accepted for peer-reviewing.
-The reviewing process usually lasts up to three weeks.
+The reviewing process usually lasts up to four months.
 After the manuscript has been reviewed, the editorial board will inform the author(s) about a 'blind' referee’s decision by sending a filled-out reviewer’s form via e-mail.

 The reviewer’s form contains the following statements: